jakehilton/netconnectionsmart/README.md

 * portArray: an array containing port numbers or NetConnectionTypes in the order they should be tried.
 By default is it [443,80,1935].
 Added in 1.8.0 is the ability to pass in NetConnectionTypes so as to specify an exact protocol/port/proxy connect order.
 * port_test: a boolean specifying whether to only run a port test for all available protocols over the specified ports in the portArray.
 It will fire events for updates and when it completes.

-It has an event,MSG_EVT, that fires to notify the user of an event in the class.
+It has an event,PARAM_EVT, that fires to notify the user of an event in the class.
+It has a param value which is an object which should be case to a string to read.

 If you are experiencing issues with proxies you can try setting the proxyType="best" as this will attempt to use a different connect method if normal attempts fail.